Please be ready with your application reference number starting with 'P'. For example P1234567

 Condemns the unlawful act of wilful Damage by stipulating punishments between 5 years and life imprisonment depending on the offence (varies based on the jurisdiction).
 It also allows the Court to include further penalties for such offences depending on the circumstances around the offence.

-If the Court finds the defendant guilty of the charge, it will appear on the police check.
+If the Court finds the defendant guilty of the charge, it will appear on the Nationally Coordinated Criminal History Check.

 However, the defendant can avoid a sentence if the Court grants their applications for special programs.
-The offence for wilful Damage will not show up on the police check if the Court commits them for other programs instead of a conviction.
+The offence for wilful Damage will not show up on the Nationally Coordinated Criminal History Check if the Court commits them for other programs instead of a conviction.

 The Court can handle the matter based on relevant factors to the case.
 The Court may issue another form of less severe penalties and compensation for minor offences.